 It is also very much about people.
 Even if one person takes on several roles, there will be a group of working people to coordinate.
 People communicate in different ways, and it is up to you as the founder to make sure there is some sort of project management.
 Find people you like to work with and share your way of doing things and this part will be much easier.
-As always when there are many people involved in projects, there is a risk of interference in the communication.
+As always when there are many people involved in projects, there is a risk of interference in communication.
 If you find out along the way that the relationship doesn’t work with someone particular, save yourself energy and make adjustments accordingly.

-When working with 3rd party suppliers like factories, it is important to talk about your expectations with them.
+When working with 3rd party suppliers like factories, it is essential to talk about your expectations with them.
 Get it in writing what you expect the factory to deliver, as well as what they should expect from you.
 Things will go wrong along the way, and if it does it is always your fault.
 Don’t blame others.
-It is up to you to double check, triple check, pick up the phone, send that email, check that things actually are done etc. You are in charge.
+It is up to you to double check, triple check, pick up the phone, send that email, check that things actually are done, etc. You are in charge.

 Money, money, money

 Ok, we’ll say it right away.
-Plan for no income the first two years.
-Since the production cycle is fairly long, it will also take a while before you can start selling your products.
+Plan for no income for the first two years.
+Since the production cycle is relatively long, it will also take a while before you can start selling your products.
 And even longer before you sell enough to make a profit big enough to support your living.
-Depending on how skilled you are and how many nice friends willing to work for free that you have, there are quite a few posts where you need to spend money up front.
+Depending on how skilled you are and how many lovely friends willing to work for free that you have, there are quite a few posts where you need to spend money up front.
 Stay on top of your budget and in control of your money management.
 If you have large orders and making a large production batch, it can cost you more than you have.
-In this case you can look at a temporary loan to bridge the gap from the payment to the manufacturer, until the delivery to those who placed the orders.
+In this case, you can look at a temporary loan to bridge the gap from the payment to the manufacturer, until the delivery to those who placed the orders.
 You can also negotiate for your customers to pay parts up front.

 Reaching the customer

 Just because you open an online shop doesn’t mean the customers will start to pour in and buy your products.
-There is a lot of work needed on the marketing and sales side.
+There is a lot of work needed in the marketing and sales side.
 Especially if your clothes are in a crowded segment.
 Even selling to retail stores can be cumbersome and requires hard sales work.

-This isn’t meant to be discouraging and stop you from realizing your dream of starting an apparel brand.
+This isn’t meant to be discouraging and stops you from realizing your dream of starting an apparel brand.
 However, in our experience, it is more common than not, that people underestimate the work, time, and money needed to accomplish your goals.
 So mix up your dream scenario with a bit of reality and get started with your project.